du5rte/notebook/JavaScript/08 functions.md

 ```

 ## Arrow Functions
-A simpler ES6 Syntax to create simple functions, and they also automatically binds to `this`.
+A simpler ES6 Syntax to create functions, arrow functions also automatically bind to `this`.

 Before
 ```js